 Alexander has been working in lifestyle retail all his life.
 He is regularly booked as a keynote speaker about inspiring store concepts and the urgently needed transformation in offline retail.
-You can reach Alexander to discuss your own ideas on how to attract new customers by mail or via his LinkedIn-Account.
+You can reach Alexander to discuss your own ideas on how to attract new customers via his LinkedIn-Account.

 (Top illustration: Wikicommons)